-If you’d like to see how we approach analysis live, join us as we partner with Crazy Egg on a live website teardown.
+If you’d like to see how we approach analysis live, catch our live website teardown!

-We’ll be using Onfleet as our willing volunteer, so make sure to save your spot to get UX tips that you can apply to any website.
+We used Onfleet as our willing volunteer, so make sure to watch so you can get UX tips that you can apply to any website.

 You’ll also be able to see firsthand how we approach looking at customer data so you can come up with similar insights on your own content and landing pages.